 Other camps have been located up and down the coast.
 One of the earliest was Wasibo, a San Francisco camp located in the Santa Cruz Mountains.
 Pacific Palisades in the Santa Monica Mountains was the location of at least two camps, Temescal and Wasewagan.
 Wasewagan later moved to Seven Oaks.
 Camp Wa-Sta-Hi was located in Big Basin, south of San Jose and Campbell.

-By 1919 there was already one permanent Camp Fire Girls’ camp in California.
-The number increased during the 1920s and through the depression and World War II.
+Although it did not yet have a permanent site Camp Minkalo was founded in 1919 making it California’s first Camp Fire Girls’ camp.
+The number of camps increased during the 1920s and through the depression and World War II.
 At the end of World War II there were more than twenty and by 1960 there were nearly thirty.
 In the 1960s camps began to close but there were still at least twenty-five in 1970.
 They continued to close through the rest of the century until there were only six in the year 2000.
 Today, in 2016, Wintaka, Adahi, Gold Hollow, Natoma and Nawakwa are the only resident camps in California listed on the National Camp Fire web page.
 I can only feel sad when I think of the mountain days that many of today’s children are missing.